EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 You can set your own coding formatting guidelines, but we will always prefer not using relative paths (like `script.Parent`) and instead absolute paths (like `game:GetService("ServerScriptService")`).
 If relative paths are absolutely required, you can use them.

+Some services exist but are not visible in Explorer, as there is no reason to add any content under them inside of Studio.
+These can still be referenced with `:GetService`.
+Most of the hidden ones have -Service at the end of them.

 ### Workspace

 Workspace is a service of the DataModel which contains all of the visible parts and terrain of a Roblox game.